Ivor Dembina: Middle East

-Ivor toured Israel and the West Bank with his show This is Not a Subject for Comedy in 2003.
+Dembina toured Israel and the West Bank with his show This is Not a Subject for Comedy in 2003.

-UK Houses of Parliament
+Houses of Parliament

-Ivor performed the first ever comedy gig at the UK Houses of Parliament in 2010.
+He performed the first comedy gig at the UK Houses of Parliament in 2010.

 Edinburgh shows

-Ivor has performed at the Edinburgh Festival Fringe since 1991.
+Dembina has performed at the Edinburgh Festival Fringe since 1991.

-Written Works
+Written works

 An early work was the musical play A Week Is A Long Time In Politics about the 1981 Hillmarton By-election in Islington and performed at The Old Red Lion theatre pub there.

-Ivor has contributed to many comedy books and been featured in several others.
+Dembina has contributed to many comedy books and been featured in several others.

 Contributor

-Comedy Clubs
+Comedy clubs

-Since 1985, Ivor has founded and run several comedy clubs.
+Since 1985, Dembina has founded and run several comedy clubs.
 The Hampstead Comedy Club is the only one still operating.